8 Traits That Self-Assured People Have!

 I celebrate the smallest of wins because I know that consistent progress, however incremental, leads to success.
 My unwavering confidence makes me a formidable force – one that persists in the face of obstacles.

+7.)
 Assurance in Self-Compassion

-I uphold kindness as my core values, including being compassionate with myself.
+I uphold kindness as my core value, including being compassionate with myself.
 When I come up short or make a mistake, I don’t admonish myself.
 Instead, I look at it as part of my growth trajectory.
 I course-correct without judgment and focus on the lessons learned.

 My self-compassion has taught me not to be a harsh critic of my shortcomings.
 I celebrate my strengths and achievements wholeheartedly.